Skip to main content

 Reusable2-StageCH4

 The largest and most powerful rocket ever flown, designed for full and rapid reusability.
 Intended to enable Mars colonization, point-to-point Earth transport, and dramatically reduce cost per kg to orbit.
-Tower catch of the Super Heavy booster demonstrated in 2024.
+Tower catch of the Super Heavy booster first demonstrated in October 2024.
+Block 3 upgrade vehicles in preparation for 2026 flights.

 Falcon Heavy